Kpn23/FraudGuard/README.md

 ### Project Overview 🎯
 Welcome to the FraudGuard project!
 Our mission is to detect fraudulent credit card transactions using cutting-edge machine learning techniques.
 Join us on this exciting journey as we uncover the secrets behind suspicious activities and keep your money safe!

+FraudGuard is a comprehensive application designed to tackle the problem of credit card fraud detection.
+By leveraging advanced data preprocessing, feature engineering, and machine learning algorithms, we aim to build a robust model that can accurately identify fraudulent transactions in real-time.

+The project follows a structured approach, starting from data exploration and cleaning, to feature selection and model training, and finally, model evaluation and deployment.
+Each step is carefully designed to ensure the highest possible accuracy and efficiency in fraud detection.

+### Key Features 🔑
+**Efficient data preprocessing**: The application handles missing values, class imbalance, and feature encoding to prepare the data for modeling.
+Intuitive feature selection: Users can easily select relevant features for model training based on their domain knowledge and the correlation between features.

+**Robust model training**: The project employs logistic regression, a widely used algorithm for binary classification tasks, to train the fraud detection model.

+**Comprehensive model evaluation**: The application provides detailed performance metrics, including confusion matrix and classification report, to assess the model's effectiveness.

+**User-friendly interface**: The project features a clean and interactive graphical user interface (GUI) built using the CustomTkinter library, making it accessible to users with varying technical backgrounds.

 ## User Interface Overview 🌐
 The FraudGuard application features a user-friendly interface designed to facilitate the entire process of fraud detection.
 Below are the key components of the interface: